|

 value property will be compared to the first item the specified

+threshold list.
 If the list contains index/comparison value

 pairs, this should be a semicolon (;) delimited list of comma (,) separated